Glomerulonephritis can be caused by various disorders, such as infections, an inherited genetic disorder, or autoimmune disorders.

 For rapidly progressive glomerulonephritis, drugs to suppress the immune system are started promptly.
 High doses of corticosteroids are usually given intravenously for about a week, followed by a variable period of time when they are taken by mouth.
 Cyclophosphamide, an immunosuppressant, may also be given.
 In addition, plasma exchange is sometimes used to remove antibodies from the blood.
 The sooner treatment occurs, the less likely are kidney failure and the need for dialysis.
 Kidney transplantation is sometimes considered for people who develop chronic kidney disease with kidney failure, but rapidly progressive glomerulonephritis may recur in the transplanted kidney.

-Taking either an angiotensin-converting enzyme (ACE) inhibitor or an angiotensin II receptor blocker (ARB) often slows progression of chronic glomerulonephritis and tends to reduce blood pressure and the excretion of protein in the urine.
+Taking either an ACE inhibitor or an ARB often slows progression of chronic glomerulonephritis and tends to reduce blood pressure and the excretion of protein in the urine.
 Reducing blood pressure and sodium intake are considered beneficial.
 Restricting the amount of protein in the diet is modestly helpful in reducing the rate of kidney deterioration.
 End-stage kidney failure can be treated with dialysis or a kidney transplant.

 American Kidney Fund, Glomerulonephritis: General information on glomerulonephritis, including answers to frequently asked questions